eiji03aero/til/TASKS_WEB.md

 # Tasks for the web page
 ## Backlog
-- [ ] on mobile, close sidebar when one selected
-  - should have utility to detect mobile
 - [ ] add loader on content
 - [ ] think of refactoring how posts are organized
-  - probably they are grouped by the year
+  - probably they should be grouped by the year
 - [ ] improve top page
   - show 5 latest articles
-- [ ] add application service to manage callbacks from ui
 - [ ] lookup new css features and apply them
 - [ ] try pwa kind of features
   - manifest.json